opendocsg/opendoc-sensor-data-exchange/Onboarding Guide/Join team.md

 Alternatively user can **join to another team** within the same org using **Join team** button

 **Note**:
-  - User can join one or more teams within your organisation. **For example**, a GovTech member can join to any Govtech team.
-Use the Add member button to add members from other organisations.
-  - First time user role is **Subscriber** in the team
+  - After user joined to the team, first time user role is **Subscriber** in the team
   - **Team Admin** also can **change** user role to **Publisher** for the same team.

 ![Image is not available](/assets/Fig16a.png)